 Our Gazelle programme is based on the reintroduction of individuals taken from healthy populations in Azerbaijan and released in Georgia.
 WWF-Caucasus, with the generous support of the Ministry of Ecology and Natural Resources of Azerbaijan, has been successfully implementing the programme since 2013.

-Since the start of WWF-Caucasus’s Gazelle Reintroduction Programme, altogether, around 250 individuals have been translocated from Shirvan to several sites in Azerbaijan and the Georgian part of the Samukh Steppe.
-Since the Inception of the project by 2022 eight new generations of Gazelles were born in eastern Georgia on the Samukh Steppe, bordering Vashlovani Protected Area.
-Presently, the estimated number of Gazelles in Georgia is about 200 individuals.
+Since the start of WWF-Caucasus’s Gazelle Reintroduction Programme, altogether, around 80 individuals have been translocated from Shirvan to several sites in Azerbaijan and near the Georgian part of the Samukh Steppe.
+Since the Inception of the project, by 2023, nine new generations of Gazelles were born in eastern Georgia on the Samukh Steppe, bordering Vashlovani Protected Area.
+Presently, the estimated number of Gazelles in Georgia is around 250 individuals.

 The local ranger program has been an important part of the success of the programme, which involves local rangers who monitor the parks and protected areas where relocations occur and have access to experts and equipment to monitor progress.